 Check your current directory before you download the new repository file to make sure that there are no previous versions of the ambari.repo file.
 If you do not, and a previous version exists, the new download will be saved with a numeric extension, such as ambari.repo.1.
 Make sure that the version you copy is the new version.

-Select the repository appropriate for your environment from the following list:
+Select the repository appropriate for your environment: